Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/input/render_layers.rst

 Use the re-render button (Small landscape icon - to the right of the Renderlayer name) to re-render the scene and refresh the image and map.

-You may recall that a .blend file may contain many scenes.
-The Renderlayer node can pick up the scene info from any available scene by selecting the scene from the left-hand selector.
+You may recall that a blend-file may contain many scenes.
+The Render Layer node can pick up the scene info from any available scene by selecting the scene from the left-hand selector.
 If that *other* scene also uses the compositor and/or sequencer, you should note that the scene information taken is the raw information (pre-compositing and pre-sequencing).